 Riding Promotes Self-Sufficiency

 Anyone who pledges love to a one-seat vehicle can’t be the clingy type.
-A motorcycle is like an extension of its rider, a personal travel companion that’s usually all the company riders need.
+A motorcycle is like an extension of its rider, a travel companion that’s the only company riders need.

 And that self-sufficiency isn’t just limited to the lack of extra seats.
-Motorcycle riders tend to do their best to take care of their bikes themselves as much as possible instead of solely relying on professional services.
+Motorcycle riders tend to do their best to take care of their bikes themselves as much as possible.
 Working on their beloved machine, constantly tweaking, fixing, and upgrading different components – that ceaseless, sacred process brings riders almost as much joy as riding itself.

-Riding a motorcycle is considered a privilege.
-Any self-respecting biker has to have at least a decent arsenal of tools, skills, and the know-how to use them, before giving up and calling a professional for assistance.
-Otherwise, the bike would seem like nothing more than a gimmick.
-This self-sufficiency is as much of a spontaneous trait as it is one, born out of necessity.
+Riding a motorcycle is a privilege.
+Any self-respecting biker has to have at least a decent arsenal of tools, and skills.
+If and only if these are exhausted will they call a professional for assistance.
+Otherwise, the bike would seem like nothing more than a fashion accesory.
+This self-sufficiency is as much of a personality trait as it is one, born out of necessity.
 Bikers often need to adapt on the fly and make adjustments on the road.